Cynthia Maritato Cynthia Maritato

 You do not need to complete everything at once.
 You simply have to begin with one small step.

-If staying focused, managing time, or initiating tasks feels like a persistent struggle, you can explore that more deeply in my article on Adult ADHD
+If staying focused, managing time, or initiating tasks feels like a persistent struggle, you can explore that more deeply in my article, Adult ADHD as Nervous System Dysregulation: Beyond Focus, Fidgeting, and Forgetfulness

 ⚠️ Gentle Medical Disclaimer